 - What is it for

 This consent grants permission to erect, maintain and remove hanging baskets on, or over, the highway.

 Anyone can apply, but you will be asked to provide evidence of holding public liability insurance.

 Consent will only be granted to the individual or firm making the application.
 It cannot be transferred to any other person or firm.

 - Before you apply

-The applicant must include proof of holding at least £5 million public liability insurance with the application.
+- The applicant shall hold £5 million public liability insurance

 - Flower baskets may be mounted on street lighting columns provided they do not cause undue obstruction and interference with users of the highway and are at least 2.3m clear of the highest point of the public highway (including a publicly maintainable precinct or similar) or 2.3m clear of the highest point of a footway or similar.
 The basket has to be at least 0.5m clear of the main carriageway at all times